domenicoindrio/chaos-lab/README.md

 ## Disclaimer

 The code here is just for learning, failing, fixing, and growing.
-Since this is almost like a diary, expect some errors — it’s all part of the learning journey.
+Since this is diary, expect some errors, corrections and fixes — it’s all part of the learning journey.
 You’ll also find a lot of comments in the code, as I tend to comment heavily, especially when I’m figuring things out.

 **Some scripts may involve security, networking, or other sensitive topics and are provided for educational and ethical use only.